Auckland City Road

 We offer a transdisciplinary programme bringing computer science, programming, art and design, social science and business knowledge together with project work so our students have the knowledge and skills to make a difference in a real-world team.

-You have the choice from year two onward to major in
+You have the choice from year two onward to specialise in

 This programme is heavily focused on project-based learning so you graduate with real-world skills.
 Over 50% of course time is dedicated to tutor-led programming, with an additional 15% orientated around group projects.